 If you aren’t sure what action is being taken once an issue does arrive, you simply won’t know how to manage your reputation online or what to expect once it is attacked.

 3 – Will you actively monitor my brand online across all platforms?

 This question is two-fold.
 The first question is if your brand is going to be monitored online.
 The second is where and how.
 This is also important to know because tools like Google Alerts are great for monitoring brand mentions, but it only works when new content appears within Google — what about blogs, search results, forums, videos, and more?
 Make sure your ORM agency is going to monitor brand mentions across ALL platforms and not just one or a few.

 4 – Can you remove existing harmful content ranking in Google?

-To remove rankings from the search results, this usually takes legal action and a direct contact to Google.
-To suppress negative rankings in Google, an agency might need to create new content and rank it above the negative content -- thus pushing it down.
+To remove rankings from the search results, this usually takes legal action and a direct contact with Google.
+To suppress negative rankings and negative reviews in Google, an agency might need to create new content and rank it above the negative content — thus pushing it down.

 5 – What type of information do you need to know about myself or the business?

 Reputation management comes in all different shapes and sizes.
 Are you trying to protect your personal name, the brand name, reviews for products within the company… or a little bit of everything?

 Before meeting with an ORM agency, you should have a good idea of what type of services you are looking for, then how you would like each of them taken care of.
 Larger companies will actively include their employees in their monitoring, as anything they say or do online can quickly come back and represent the company as well.